Control panelFront battery compartmentEngine CompartmentUndercar

 voltage.

-Now inspected and tagged and I'm running around town enjoying it.
+Now inspected and tagged and I'm enjoying running around town running errands and commuting to work.
 Been

 I'm happy to help out anyone working with similar components with advice or ideas.